Bridge Medicines

 Interleukin Genetics, Inc. is a company specializing in personalized health through the development of genetic tests aimed at enhancing individual wellness.
 The organization focuses on two primary areas: the provision of genetic test products for personal health improvement and research and development efforts that create tests linked to partners’ products for medical and dental markets.
 Their genetic testing technology provides clear insights into wellness, offering personalized guidance on diet and exercise choices, which empowers individuals to take proactive steps in managing their health.
 Through partnerships and direct sales channels, Interleukin Genetics aims to contribute to the growing personalized health market by enabling individuals to make informed decisions about their health and wellness.

-Nabsys is a biotechnology company founded in 2004 and based in Providence, Rhode Island, specializing in semiconductor-based tools for genomic analysis.
-The company has developed an electronic mapping platform that utilizes solid-state nano-detectors to analyze entire genomes in large fragments, exceeding 100,000 base pairs, at high velocities of over 1 million base pairs per second.
-This technology enables scientists to efficiently examine structural variations and the assembly of genomes, facilitating the confirmation of genetic variants.
-Nabsys has received recognition for its innovative approach, including a "1000 Genome" award from the National Human Genome Research Institute, highlighting its contribution to the field of DNA analysis.
+Nabsys is a biotechnology company based in Providence, Rhode Island, that specializes in semiconductor-based tools for genomic analysis.
+Founded in 2004, Nabsys has developed an innovative electronic mapping platform that offers a comprehensive view of the human genome.
+The company's technology utilizes solid-state nano-detectors to analyze entire genomes in large fragments, exceeding 100,000 base pairs and processing at speeds greater than one million base pairs per second.
+This advanced capability allows researchers to effectively examine structural variations and genome assembly, facilitating the confirmation of genetic variants.
+Nabsys has received recognition for its contributions to DNA analysis, including a “1000 Genome” award from the National Human Genome Research Institute.

 Nevro Corporation is a global medical device company specializing in innovative solutions for chronic pain management.
 Its primary product is the Senza spinal cord stimulation (SCS) system, which employs proprietary HF10 therapy to deliver evidence-based neuromodulation treatment.
 The Senza system consists of implantable components controlled by patients and managed by healthcare professionals using specialized software.
 Nevro generates a significant portion of its revenue in the United States.